Pollution Incident Response Management Plan

 - Inform the Yard Manager.

-- Determine the identity of the substance(s) and obtain their Material Data Safety Sheets.
+- Determine the identity of the substance(s) and obtain their Safety Data Sheets.

 f) Isolate the affected area by erecting a temporary barricade or using caution tape to prevent other persons entering the area.